You have three options for packing up.

 Yes, you can hire one of “John’s Moms” to work with you and help you organize and pack up your belongings.
-Learn more about how it works on the Special Services page.

 You or a trusted representative must be there to work with the mom.
 If you have a special situation, please call our office: 734.665.2664.

-You should box everything you can, but large, non-fragile items such as bikes, mattresses, futons, rolling drawers, plastic totes, shelves and refrigerators do not need to be boxed.
+You should box everything that you can, but large, non-fragile items such as bikes, mattresses, futons, rolling drawers, plastic totes, shelves and refrigerators do not need to be boxed.

 For example, we often use tape to keep doors/drawers from opening in transport and this can leave an adhesive film when removed.
 Futons and couches can get dirty.
 Plastic drawers and totes often lose wheels and occasionally crack.
-So if you’re concerned about dings, scuffs, and dust, cover items yourself or ask for us to cover them for you.
+So if you’re concerned about dings, scuffs, and dust, cover items yourself or ask us to cover them for you.
 If you don’t specifically ask, we will assume they are fine as is.
 (Exception: we do cover all mattresses.)

 Note that we should professionally pack fragile items in order to insure them (see below).